3 Ways To Make Money Online

 Google AdSense is a platform that helps you earn money by placing Google display ads on your website.
 It probably has the lowest barrier-to-entry of any monetization method.

-Here’s how it works: AdSense provides you with special ad code that you place on your website to display ads.
+Here’s how it works: AdSense provides you with a special ad code that you place on your website to display ads.
 Then you earn money each time one of your site visitors clicks on the ad.

 Ever seen ads like these when you visited a website?
 They’re AdSense ads: